cdiggins/plato/README.md

 Plato is a pure functional programming language based on C# syntax.
 The current Plato implementation generates cross-platform (.NET Standard 2.0) managed assemblies, that are compatible with Unity.
-Support is planned for generating JavaScript in the near future.

 Plato is designed as a general purpose cross-platform functional programming language that is appropriate for high-performance computing (e.g., 3D real-time graphics) and that is easy to teach and learn.

-The other goal of Plato is to develop a visual syntax so that Plato code can be viewed, manipulated, and created in either a node graph editor or as a text based language.
+Another goal of Plato is to develop a visual syntax so that Plato code can be viewed, manipulated, and created in either a node graph editor or as a text based language.

+A Plato to JavaScript compiler is in progress as well.

 # Examples